zyedidia/micro/runtime/help/plugins.md

 Micro supports creating plugins with a simple Lua system.
 Plugins are folders containing Lua files and possibly other source files placed in `~/.config/micro/plug`.
-The plugin directory (within `plug`) should contain at least one Lua file and an `info.json` file.
-The info file provides additional information such as the name of the plugin, the plugin's website, dependencies, etc...
+The plugin directory (within `plug`) should contain at least one Lua file and a `repo.json` file.
+The latter provides additional information such as the name of the plugin, the plugin's website, dependencies, etc...
 Here is an example info file from the go plugin, which has the following file structure: